Food & Liquor II: The Great American Rap Album Pt. 1: Background

 Lupe Fiasco, first revealed the title of the album on his blog on February 4, 2009.
 In November 2010, Lupe Fiasco rapped the second verse of "Strange Fruition", the second song on the album, at Marquette University.

 While waiting for the release of his 2011 album Lasers — which experienced a much-publicized delay in the wake of artistic conflicts between Fiasco and Atlantic Records — Fiasco began to work on another album titled Food & Liquor II: The Great American Rap Album.
-During this same Lasers delay, Fiasco released the song "Go To Sleep" from the album's recording sessions, "out of desperation" to put out new music.
+During this same Lasers delay, Fiasco released the song "Go to Sleep" from the album's recording sessions, "out of desperation" to put out new music.
 The record ended up being very well received by both fans and critics from the blogosphere.
 Fiasco announced his intention to include the street single "Go To Sleep" as the introductory track to the finished product.
-Ultimately, "Go To Sleep" ended up being a bonus track to the album.
+Ultimately, "Go to Sleep" ended up being a bonus track to the album.
 Originally, the album was set to be released as a double-disc album, but Atlantic Records did not allow this arrangement, so the album was divided into two.
-It was confirmed that Part 2 will be released in Spring 2013.
+It was confirmed that Part 2 would be released in Spring 2013.
 On January 17, 2013, Lupe announced Food & Liquor II: The Great American Rap Album Pt.
 2 would be cancelled and a new album would be announced later that year.

 Artwork

 The album cover of Food & Liquor II: The Great American Rap Album Pt.
-I is entirely black (color code: 0b0708), continuing the dark minimalist motif of the album's previous single artworks, which all have the same background color, as well as the mixtapes "Enemy of the State: A Love Story" and "Friend of the People".
-He said on an interview that he wanted to see if he could get Atlantic Records to do it, as a challenge.
-In a more recent interview, Lupe explained how Johnny Cash's "Man in Black" was an inspiration to create the all black album art.
+I is entirely black (color code: 0b0708), continuing the dark minimalist motif of the album's previous single artworks, which all have the same background color, as well as the mixtapes Enemy of the State: A Love Story and Friend of the People.
+He said in an interview that he wanted to see if he could get Atlantic Records to do it, as a challenge.
+In a more recent interview, Lupe explained how Johnny Cash's "Man in Black" was an inspiration to create the all-black album art.
 The artwork also goes along with the theme of "All Black Everything", a track from his album Lasers.
 The song was originally going to be featured on this album, before Fiasco decided to feature it on his third album.